Dark Souls II: Gameplay

 Dark Souls II is an entry in the Dark Souls series, known for its difficulty, as both bosses and standard enemies have the potential to defeat the player in only a few hits.
-Bad play is punished severely by most enemies, and opportunities for recovering health are limited.
-What's more, with each death the player's maximum health is reduced.
+As with its predecessor, opportunities for recovering health are limited.
+With each death, the player's maximum health is reduced.
 This process, called hollowing, can continue until the HP bar reaches a set lower limit of 50%.
-The player's full HP bar is only recovered when they expend a rare item.
+The player's full HP bar is only recovered when they expend a rare consumable item.
 The game uses a form of joint currency called "souls", which are used as both experience points for leveling up and also as currency for purchasing items from shops.
-Upon death, the player's entire collection of souls is dropped; the player can recover their dropped souls by returning to the spot where they died, but if they die before picking them up, the souls are permanently lost.
+Upon death, the player's entire collection of souls is dropped; the player can recover their dropped souls by returning to the spot where they died, but if they die again before picking them up, the souls are permanently lost.

+Character abilities are based on their level in each attribute: vigor, endurance, vitality, attunement, adaptability, strength, dexterity, intelligence, and faith.
+When spending souls to level up, one atrribute can be raised by one point per level.
+Increasing attributes will increase passive offensive and defensive capabilities in kind, and at certain thresholds may allow for the use of new equipment, or to impress certain non-player characters in the world and make them allies.

-Multiplayer in Dark Souls II uses the same format as its predecessors; players have the choice between co-operative play in the form of being "summoned" into another player's game world either by soapstone or in-game covenant, or player-versus-player through "invading" other worlds or arena duels.
-Both forms of multiplayer occur pseudo-randomly, although matchmaking formulas are used to pair characters at similar levels together.
+Multiplayer in Dark Souls II uses a similar format as its predecessors; players have the choice between co-operative play in the form of being "summoned" into another player's game world either by soapstone or in-game covenant, or player-versus-player through "invading" other worlds or arena duels.
+Unlike other installments in the series, Dark Souls II uses the "Soul Memory" system for matchmaking, pairing together co-operators and adversaries based on their total number of souls gained throughout the course of their respective adventures.

-The game allows its difficulty to be adjusted by mechanics built into the game.
-The game designers placed certain items early in the game allowing newer players higher basic damage and defense than they would normally have at that point.
-For more experienced players, the designers placed higher skill cap items early that do more damage if executed correctly.
-Other penalties, such as the health reduction on death, can be significantly reduced with certain items.
-This allows the player to set the game's difficulty based on their experiences with the game, rather than through a menu option.
-Dark Souls II features a new game plus mode.
+Dark Souls II features a more robust new game plus mode than Dark Souls.
 With each replay, the player retains their levels, souls, and most items.
+Enemy health and damage will be increased proportional to the number of times new game plus has been initiated.
+In addition, new enemy encounters are added, boss encounters change, merchant inventories are expanded, the chance of finding items from fallen enemies increases, and new exclusive rewards are available, among other effects.